 <!-- End TrustedForm -->

-• Can be first node or towards the end of your decision tree.
+- Can be first node but NEEDS to be fired on EXIT.
+You can also add this towards the end of your decision tree, can be EXIT or ENTER.
 It does not need to be around or near your phone field.

 <script>

-// starts a loop with interval of 500ms
+// starts a loop with interval of 100ms

 function getCertUrl() {